Statistical Inference on Tree Swallow Migrations with Random Forests: Data Overview

 Temporal information is included at three resolutions.
-At the finest temporal resolution, the time of the day at which the observation was made is used to model variation in availability for detection; e.g., diurnal variation in behavior \citep{diefenbach2007incorporating}, may make species more or less conspicuous.
+At the finest temporal resolution, the time of the day at which the observation was made is used to model variation in availability for detection; e.g., diurnal variation in behavior \citep{diefenbach2007incorporating} may make species more or less conspicuous.
 For our purposes, we restrict our attention to the day of year (\texttt{DoY}) and the year itself, corresponding to our interest in anomalies in the fall migration.

-Temperature data was collected between the years of 1980 and 2007 from the DayMet project, hosted by Oak Ridge National Lab \citep{ornl2013temp}.
+Temperature data was collected from the DayMet project, hosted by Oak Ridge National Lab \citep{ornl2013temp}.
 The data includes daily maximum (\texttt{max\_temp}), minimum, and mean temperature for each day in the training period.
 We also estimated an expected daily maximum temperature for each day by taking the mean daily maximum temperature for each eBird location from 1980-2007.
-The anomaly relative to this expected maximum (\texttt{max\_temp\_anomaly}, defined as \texttt{max\_temp} minus the 1980-2007 normal \texttt{max\_temp}) is of particular interest since \texttt{max\_temp} alone is strongly correlated with \texttt{DoY} across years.
-To account for the effects of elevation, each eBird location is associated with the 30m gridded elevation from the ASTER Global Digital Elevation Model Version 2.
+The anomaly relative to this expected maximum (\texttt{max\_temp\_anomaly}, defined as \texttt{max\_temp} minus the 1980-2007 normal \texttt{max\_temp}) is of particular interest since \texttt{max\_temp} alone is strongly correlated with \texttt{DoY}.
+Each eBird location is further associated with the 30m gridded elevation from the ASTER Global Digital Elevation Model Version 2.

 Finally, there are three user effort variables included in the model to account for variation in detection rates: the hours spent searching for species (\texttt{eff\_hours}), the length of transects traveled during the search (\texttt{eff\_dist}), and the number of people in the search party (\texttt{n\_obs}).
 In addition, an indicator of observations made under the ``traveling count" protocol was included to allow the model to capture systematic differences in species detection between the the counts recorded by traveling and stationary birders.